Nesta Obermer

 Nesta Obermer OBE, (née Sawyer; 14 September 1893 – 3 October 1984), was a British philanthropist, playwright and artist.
 Born in Norfolk, she began writing as a child when illness forced her to be confined for a lengthy period.
 Travelling often, as a diplomat's daughter she began writing articles as a war correspondent during World War I. She married a wealthy playwright in 1925.
 As participants in an international social circle, the two travelled widely.
 Encouraged by her husband, Obermer wrote three plays which were produced in the 1930s in London theatres and was a well known reader on BBC Radio until the 1940s.

-Between 1936 and 1944, she had a romantic relationship with the painter Gluck, who called Obermer both Gluck's wife and her muse.
+Between 1936 and 1944, she had a romantic relationship with the painter Gluck, who called Obermer both their wife and a muse.
 When World War II ended, Obermer and her husband moved to Hawaii, living in Honolulu for the next 20 years.
 She had long contributed to good causes, often those with educational aims, and continued this work there.
 She became a painter and participated in both solo and group showings, often using them as fund raisers for charitable causes.
 In 1969, Obermer moved to Paudex, Switzerland, where she remained until her death in 1984.
 She was honoured as an officer of the Order of the British Empire and received the Distinguished Women Award from Northwood University for her philanthropy and stature as a role model.
 The University of Hawaii awards a music scholarship in her name.

 Early life

 Ella Ernestine Sawyer was born on 14 September 1893 at Cromer Hall, Norfolk, England to Ethel Maria (née Hulley) and Ernest Edward Sawyer.
 While young, she was given the nickname Nesta.
 A sickly child, she suffered from peritonitis caused by tuberculosis, which required hospitalization for a year.
 While confined, she began writing The Reason of the Beginning and other Imaginings, which was published in 1921.
-Her father, a career diplomat, was posted to Berne and the family moved to Switzerland during World War I. She wrote articles as a war correspondent from the age of 17 and had an article The Taking of Strasbourg published in The Times.
+Her father, a career diplomat, was posted to Bern and the family moved to Switzerland during World War I. She wrote articles as a war correspondent from the age of 17 and had an article The Taking of Strasbourg published in The Times.
 She acted in amateur theatrical productions in the 1920s, and met her future husband through theatrical circles.
 On 23 April 1925, at St James' Church Sussex Gardens, she married Seymour Obermer, an American playwright living in England.